 2. Ship direct to customer via an FFL

 Daniel Defense’s website is an example of how to set up a shopping cart where the product is shipped directly to an FFL of your customer’s choosing.
 They will enter their local FFLs address, notify them that your firearm is being shipped to them, and the FFL will handle all the paperwork.
 This all happens after the purchase.
 There are hundreds of shopping cart software solutions on the internet from WooCommerce and Adobe Magento to name a few.
 Choose the software that best suits your needs and one that you feel is easiest to use.
 I recommend WooCommerce as it is used by over 21% of all shopping carts on the web if you’re doing a custom install with WordPress.

 2023 UPDATE: I do not recommend signing up with any third-party solutions like Miva, Wix, GoDaddy, and especially Shopify, who as of (August 16, 2018) has banned Franklin Armory from using their platform.
 When building on these networks, you are essentially handing over your lawful online business that puts you at risk because these providers can shut you down at anytime—sometimes without warning.
-Volusion and Big Commerce are better options next to our preferred open source solution— WooCommerce.
+Big Commerce are better options next to our preferred open source solution—WooCommerce.

 3. Dealer only

 Springfield Armory, Benelli and Beretta only sell through their dealer network—some use a hybrid (dealer and third-party cart).
 You can purchase other accessories on their websites, but to purchase a firearm you are redirected to a dealer locator.